13+ Top Skills to Add to Your Resume (and How to Include Them)

 To stand out from the crowd, you can use a resume builder like Kickresume to highlight your programming skills.

-This tool can help you create a standout resume, cover letter, and personal website within minutes.
+This tool can help you create a standout resume, cover letter, and make a personal website within minutes.

 Some of the features of this tool are: